miryna/wp-product-chart/readme.txt

 For more details on the supported options for each chart, refer to the google's developer page at https://google-developers.appspot.com/chart/interactive/docs/gallery

-= Supported attributes to the short codes =

-* "width" Width of the graph (including the legend, titile and axes labels)
-* "height" Height of the graph (including the legend, titile and axes labels)
-* "title" Title of the graph

 == Screenshots ==

 1. screenshot-page-settings.JPG